glic3rinu/passlib/docs/password_hash_api.rst

 Footnotes
 =========
+.. [#otypes]    While this specification is written referring to classes and classmethods,
+                password hash handlers can be any type of object (instance, module, etc), so long as they offer attributes and functions with the required signatures.
+For example, some of the handlers in Passlib are instances of the :class:`~passlib.utils.handlers.PrefixWrapper` class.

 .. [#supported] all supported password hashes, whether builtin or registered
                 from an external source can be found in the :mod:`passlib.hash` module.